 Our Green Hayne House Story

-At Hayne House we designed and built and Orangery using environmentally friendly and sustainable materials, to create a contemporary building designed to last which is incredibly insulated to keep the heat in the cooler months and keep the orangery cool in the summer.
+At Hayne House we designed and built and Orangery using environmentally friendly materials, to create a contemporary building designed to last which is incredibly insulated to keep the heat in the cooler months and keep the orangery cool in the summer.

-To support your aspirations to host a ‘green’ wedding here is what we are doing at Hayne House to be more sustainable – and continuing every day to think of greener ways to run the venue as our pledge:
+To support your aspirations to host a ‘green’ wedding here is what we are doing at Hayne House to be more eco-friendly – and continuing every day to think of greener ways to run the venue as our pledge:

 - In 2017 we took down the Marquee – which was surprisingly un green, especially when it came to heating it!